Why Are Oil and Gas Companies Investing in Nuclear Fusion?

 Small bets, big potential payoff?

-Beyond potential industry synergies, there are other reasons why oil and gas companies might be eying an endeavor that has hitherto been the domain of major multinational cooperation projects such as the International Thermonuclear Experimental Reactor (ITER) tokamak in France.
+Beyond potential industry synergies, there are other reasons why oil and gas companies might be eying an endeavor that has hitherto been the domain of major multinational cooperation projects such as the International Thermonuclear Experimental Reactor tokamak in France.

 Although the prospect of commercial fusion energy is still a long way off, the ability to harness practically limitless carbon-free power would ensure oil companies’ dominance in the energy sector for the foreseeable future.
 And right now, the price of entry is trifling.